Azure/azure-sdk-for-net/README.md

+# THIS BRNACH IS CLOSED, all new PRs should be opened against vs17Dev branch.

-# Microsoft Azure SDK for .NET
+## Microsoft Azure SDK for .NET
 ----------
 The Microsoft Azure SDK for .NET allows you to build applications that take advantage of scalable cloud computing resources.